Privacy notice

 Sometimes we’ll need to share some personal information with internal teams.

 We may record some of our video conferences to improve our services, for translation purposes or to promote messages to our employees and customers.
 We may also record meetings so everyone remembers what was discussed and agreed.
-We’ll do this only with your consent and the recordings will be stored in line with our retention schedule.
+Recordings used for training, quality monitoring, or internal review are processed under our legitimate interests.
+Where we record for other purposes, we’ll request your consent.
+Recordings will be stored in line with our retention schedule.

 At VIVID, we care about keeping your information safe while using the benefits of artificial intelligence (AI) to help us.
 As a social housing provider, we’re committed to transparency and fairness when handling data.
 Here’s the approach we’re taking with AI.